crazyramirez/FBX2GLB-Batch-Convert-Optimizer/readme.md

 <b>Convert FBX to GLB</b>
 - RUN: <b>node convert.js</b>
-- View the log and wait till finished
 - Your Files will be converted in "_output" directory using the same structure
 - View the log and wait till finished